Stryka2022/APH-Storage-SETUP-GUIDE/README.md

 ## Copyright

-APH Storage assets, scripts, models, textures, and source files may not be repacked, reuploaded, redistributed, or monetized without written permission.
+APH Storage assets, scripts, models, textures, and source files may not be repacked, reuploaded, redistributed, extracted, monetized, or reused without written permission.

 Server owners may edit configuration files for personal server use only.

+Unauthorized redistribution of APH assets may result in takedown action.